-Why are Journeys prerequisites to earning the Girl Scout Bronze, Silver, and Gold Awards?
+Why are Journeys prerequisites to earning the Girl Scout Gold Award?

 How do girls know when a Journey is "completed?"

 A Journey is completed when a girl has earned the Journey

 awards, which include creating and carrying out a Take Action project.

 What makes the guidelines for the Gold Award different from those